faksdal/sunpos/README.md

 Position of the Sun

-Calculates the position of the Sun, given in azimuth and elevation
+Calculates the position of the Sun, given in azimuth and elevation (horizontal co-ordinate system)